johanhedin/nanoca/doc/SMARTCARD.md

 ## Create CSR and signed certificate with nanoca
 You can now create a CSR using the key on the smart card.
 Given that only one key is on the card and that only one card is inserted, it is enough to reference the key with "pkcs11:" (note the : at the end).
-Use nanoca like this:
+Use `nanoca` like this:

 ```console
 nanoca req "pkcs11:" /tmp/my_name.csr
 ```

-Choose "2 - Request for personal client certificate" and enter the desired information when asked for.
-Use "My Name" as Common Name.
+Choose "2 - Request for personal client certificate" and enter the desired information when prompted.
+Use "My Name" as the Common Name.
 You will be asked for the User PIN when the CSR is created because the CSR is signed with your private key.